Reducing Unwanted Calls and Mail

 The four major credit bureaus sell lists of individuals who meet certain credit criteria.
 To remove your name from the generated lists, call the “opt out” hotline for the four major credit bureaus Equifax, Experian, Innovis, and Trans Union at: (888) 5-OPT-OUT (888-567-8688) or “opt out” online at: www.optoutprescreen.com.
 You may choose to “opt out” of such offers for five years or permanently.
 If you do choose to “opt out,” and decide that you want to receive such offers again, you can “opt in.”

-You may also contact the four credit bureaus directly at:
+You may also mail a written "opt out" request to the four credit bureaus at the following addresses:

 P.O.
 Box 740123